 Form SS-4, Application for Employer Identification Number, is the IRS form that businesses use to apply for an employer identification number (EIN).
 You may need to provide your business lender with your IRS Form SS-4 notice.
 That way, they can verify your EIN when they evaluate your business loan application.
 Note, when a lender asks for your IRS Form SS-4 they want the notice you receive after filing the form, not the form itself.

 Applying for a small business loan can be overwhelming, but there are a few things you can do in advance to make the business loan application process go smoothly.
 Along with filing your most recent year’s business income tax return (and any past due tax returns, too), you’ll also want to locate and make copies of the documents your lender is likely to request.
 Among these documents is your IRS Form SS-4.

 As a reminder, IRS Form SS-4, Application for Employer Identification Number, is simply how you apply for an employer identification number (EIN).
-Even though almost every small business owner has filled out an IRS Form SS-4, it’s likely that you don’t have a copy handy to show your business lenders.
+Even though almost every small business owner has filled out this form, it’s likely that you don’t have a copy handy to show your business lenders.

 Here’s everything you need to know about IRS Form SS-4, why it’s important to your lenders, and how to obtain yours.

 If you’re not familiar with IRS Form SS-4 by name, don’t worry.
 IRS Form SS-4 is nothing more than the official form number the IRS has given the “Application for Employer Identification Number” form.
 This is the form that business entities use to apply for an employer identification number (EIN); you might also know your EIN as your business tax ID number that you use when filing your small business taxes.

 An employer identification number, aka an EIN, is a unique, nine-digit number that many types of businesses are required to obtain for tax purposes.
 If a business has employees, they need an EIN to pay and file payroll taxes.
 And certain types of business entities need an EIN to file a business income tax return.